Aishwarya0429/Frontend-Task-Paws-Hearts-/README.md

-# Paws & Hearts - Frontend
+# Paws & Hearts Shelter - Frontend

 **Paws & Hearts Shelter** is a responsive frontend web application designed for a pet adoption platform.
 The interface allows users to browse available pets, learn about the shelter’s mission, and connect with the community of animal lovers.